We’ve heard it for decades. “Don’t smoke while pregnant! It’s dangerous for the baby!” But they mean smoking cigarettes. What about marijuana?

 “There are more than 400 active chemicals in cannabis, some of which cross the placenta and enter the baby’s brain and tissue.
 Most research has focused on tetrahydrocannabinol (THC), the primary psychoactive component of marijuana, and cannabidiol (CBD), the primary non-psychoactive component.
 After a pregnant woman uses weed, the amount of THC in her baby’s blood is about a third to a tenth of the level in her own blood.
 And CBD has been found to increase the placenta’s permeability, allowing for THC and other foreign substances to pass into the baby’s blood more easily.“

-Marijuana is not a risk to your child’s health.
-It’s a threat!
+Marijuana is worse than a “risk” to your child’s health.
+It’s a direct threat!

 Now we can answer the question.
-No, it is not safe to smoke marijuana/weed while pregnant.
+No, it is not safe to smoke marijuana/weed/pot while pregnant.

 Despite this, many women do.
-About 1 in 20 women in the United States reports using marijuana while pregnant!
+About 1 in 20 women in the United States reports using marijuana while pregnant.
+You might think, “I’ll switch to vaping, that eliminates the smoke.”
+True!
+Unfortunately, this still introduces THC to the baby through your bloodstream.

-We know it’s hard to give up a habit…especially if you think it helps your health.
-Marijuana use, however casual, is a habit you must give up.
-For your baby’s sake.
-It can cause serious harm.
+We know it’s hard to give up a habit…especially if you think it helps your health (and it may indeed help).
+When pregnant however, you’re making decisions for two.
+Marijuana use is one habit we recommend you do give up.
+For your baby’s sake, if nothing else.
+It represents a risk to your baby…but it’s one you can control.

 Other, safer options do exist to help with morning sickness and pain.
 Ask your gynecologist for their recommendations.